| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 summer, the pleasantness of the evening, and the quality of Kansan roadways were conducive

+to travel at night for some riders.
 Overall, local police were very protective of the cyclists.
 Early in

 the summer, observing a good nature and behavior of most cyclists, officials took major